Better sleep for kids starts with better sleep for parents – especially after holiday disruptions to routines

 (The Conversation) – Everyone knows that sleep is critical for growing children and their mental and physical health.
 Regular, high-quality sleep habits help children consolidate memory and learn better.
-A lack of sleep contributes to childhood depression, anxiety and even risk of suicide, along with physical health problems, including risk of injury.
-The challenge is making sure kids log those valuable zzz’s.
+A lack of sleep contributes to childhood depression, anxiety, and even risk of suicide, along with physical health problems, including the risk of injury.
+The challenge is making sure kids log those valuable zzzs.

 There are three main components of high-quality sleep for children.
-First, they need enough total hours – sleep duration.
+First, they need enough total hours – of sleep duration.
 Sleep quality is important, too – sleeping soundly during the night with few disruptions or awakenings.
-And, finally, there’s sleep timing – essentially, a consistent schedule, with bedtime and risetime about the same across the whole week.
+And, finally, there’s sleep timing – essentially, a consistent schedule, with bedtime and rise time about the same across the whole week.

 As a child development researcher and family therapist, I study parenting and family behaviors that create healthy environments for children’s sleep patterns.
 In particular, I help parents to develop consistent and nurturing routines.
 Sleep patterns are set early, and parents play an important role in nurturing children’s perspectives and attitudes.
 Here’s the overarching advice I share with families, no matter the age of their kids.